Azure/azure-cli-extensions/src/datashare/README.md

 --dataset "{\"container_name\":\"mycontainer\",\"storage_account_name\":\"mysa\",\"kind\":\"Container\"}"
 ```

-Please make sure the datashare account has the right permission to the data source when creating a data set upon it.
+Please make sure the datashare account has the right permission of the data source when creating a data set upon it.
-For instance, you can use `az datashare account show` to get 'identity.principalId' in the result, then assign the right role to it.
+For instance, you can use `az datashare account show` to get 'identity.principalId' of the account, then assign the right role to it.
 ```
 az role assignment create \
 --role "Storage Blob Data Reader" \